tolebaeva/splab1/variants.md

+### Variant 01
+Output the following information:

-Топ-10 рефереров по общему количеству скачанных байт по обращений с них· Top 10 referers as per the total amount of received bytes
+* Top 10 referers as per the total amount of sent bytes to them

-Количество скачанных байт для каждого из них как число· Количество скачанных байт для каждого из них как процент от общего количества байт, скачанных по обращениям с этих рефереров (Под Топ-10 понимается до 10 штук отсортированных в порядке убывания, начиная с самого большого значения)

-Пример вывода:
+* Total number of bytes downloaded for each of the them
+* Percentage of the total amount of bytes downloaded by each of them

+Sample output:

 ```
 1. http://www.example.org/example/When/200x/2006/09/25/ - 3100 - 74%